A Guide to Disaster Preparedness

 What is Disaster Preparedness?

 Disaster preparedness refers to the set of measures and practices done to mitigate the effects of disasters such as storms, hurricanes, floods, earthquakes, and the like on businesses, communities, and individuals.
-It involves creating emergency plans, preparing specific kits for different disasters and incidents, managing supplies, and conducting regular trainings.
+It involves creating emergency plans, preparing specific kits for different disasters and incidents, managing supplies, and conducting regular training.

 Importance